austenzhang/carevoicebackend/README.md

-# Carevoice Backend - A University of Calgary Nursing-Engineering Hackathon Project
+# Carevoice Back End - A University of Calgary Nursing-Engineering Hackathon Project

-This is the backend repository for Carevoice.
+This is the back end repository for Carevoice.
 The backend was developed using Spring Boot.

 On March 1, 2025, a joint Hackathon was conducted between the Nursing and Software Engineering M.Eng students.